GhayathAl-Obaidi/AWS-Deep-Learning/README.md

 Follow along on Medium.com:

--The code is written in Python
+-The code is written in Python.

 -Feel free to download and run the Jupyter notebook on your AWS instance.